RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-31-flourish-open-source-conference-at-uic.markdown

 ###Not Just Software
 Linux may be the best known open source project, but open source is not just about software.
 At Flourish 2009 a speaker mentioned a funny little circuit board called “Arduino” during one of the presentations.
 I turned to my neighbor in the audience, and I asked “What’s an Arduino?”

 My neighbor pulled an Arduino out of his backpack and showed it to me.
 Wow.
 Open source extends to hardware, too!
 Since then, the Arduino has become part of the [WindyCityRails Youth Program](http://www.windycityrails.org/youth/).
-Beyond microcontrollers, [Raspeberry Pi](/blog/2012/12/03/ruby-on-raspberry-pi/), [Beaglebone Black](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/), and [Parallella](/blog/2013/06/22/preparing-for-parallella-64-cores-installing-go-on-mac-os-x/) have joined the open source hardware ranks.
+Beyond microcontrollers, single-board Linux machines like the [Raspeberry Pi](/blog/2012/12/03/ruby-on-raspberry-pi/), [Beaglebone Black](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/), and [Parallella](/blog/2013/06/22/preparing-for-parallella-64-cores-installing-go-on-mac-os-x/) have joined the open source hardware ranks.

 ###See You There
 Thank you, Flourish organizers, for inviting me to speak this year.
 UIC is where I first learned about open source, Linux, and the web.
 My appreciation for UIC extends beyond my CS degree.